evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 **Voila! 🎉🎉🎉**

-You just created and setup a React Native application with Typescript support from scratch.
+You just created and set up a React Native application with Typescript support from scratch.

 Next, we will setup Authentication/Authorization routes for our application using React Navigation.

-Thank you and see you on the next post.
+Thank you and see you in the next post.